 Graduate students may propose a graduate-level research project on near-death experiences (NDEs) or similar/related experiences, their transformational effects, and other related topics.
-The award is for a possible total of $1,000 with $500 awarded to the university to be spent on the student's project and additional $500 awarded directly to the student if the project is published in the Journal of Near-Death Studies.
+The award is for a possible total of $1,000, with $500 awarded to the student at the onset of the research project and an additional $500 awarded if the project is published in the Journal of Near-Death Studies.

 In its ongoing efforts to support graduate students at universities who are interested in performing research on the nature of NDEs, their transformational effects, the applications of this knowledge to health care and counseling, and other related topics, IANDS is announcing the creation of the IANDS Graduate Student Research Award Competition.

-Proposals for a graduate level research project (see details in the proposal instructions, below) are due each year by September 1st, with results of the review of the submissions by October 1st, and the Award start date of November 15th.
-The award is for a possible total of $1000, with $500 awarded to the University to be spent on the student’s research project at the onset of the research project and an additional $500 awarded directly to the student if the project is published in the Journal of Near-Death Studies.
+Proposals for a graduate level research project (see details in the proposal instructions, below) are due each year by November 1st, with results of the review of the submissions by December 1st, and the Award start date of January 15th.
+The award is for a possible total of $1000, with $500 awarded to the student at the onset of the research project and an additional $500 awarded directly to the student if the project is published in the Journal of Near-Death Studies.

 Proposal instructions: Length: 12 pages maximum, using 12 point font, 1-inch margins, double spaced.